Options Trades 12/22/2023: XSP

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures fell to the 4550s during the session and then returned to the 4570s.
-The price stayed within the range of the present small final wave — wave 5{-8} on the chart — whose end will trigger the end of the much larger A wave within the 4th wave upward correction that began on October 27.
-This morning’s analysis is unchanged.
+The S&P 500 futures fell from the 4820s to the 4780s during the session and retraced a portion of that decline.
+This morning’s analysis stands unchanged.
 I’ve updated the chart.

 9:35 a.m.
 New York time